StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 - Check the [StackState Agent log](/setup/agent/about-stackstate-agent.md#deploy-and-run-stackstate-agent-v2) for hints that it has problems connecting to StackState.
 - The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
 This command will not send any data to StackState.
 Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.

-Note that for the Kubernetes and OpenShift integrations, different Agents each supply different sets of metrics.
+Note that for the Kubernetes and OpenShift integrations, different Agents types supply different sets of metrics.

-- **StackState Agent (node Agent):** Supplies metrics from the node on which it is deployed.
+- **StackState Agents (node Agents):** Supply metrics from the node on which it is deployed.
 If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
 - **Cluster Agent:** ???
-- **ClusterCheck Agent:** When cluster checks are enabled, supplies metrics from `kube-state-metrics`.
+- **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from `kube-state-metrics`.

 ### StackState receiver